unitaryfoundation/ucc-bench/README.md

 upgrading non-UCC compilers.
 Instead of (2), run `uv add git+https://github.com/unitaryfoundation/ucc@<hash>` where `<hash>` is the git commit hash in the `ucc` repo you want to install.

+#### Updating a benchmark suite

+Updating a bench marksuite means editing the corresponding `.toml` file.
+You might add a new circuit, or change the expectation value calculated.
+In either case, it is important to change the `suite_version` in the file to indicate a change occured, as the results may no longer be comparable to prior results.

+Currently, the only place this version is referenced is in the post comments PR, as diffing may not be meaningful.
+But in the future, other reporting workflows may need to handle changes to benchmarks.

 ## Standard UCC Benchmark Results

 This repository also houses the standard results for UCC development.
 These are stored in